 The higher the thread count, the denser the material.
 This ISN”T a good thing for a warm sleeper.
 Percale sheets will always have a lower thread count.
 Additionally, if the thread count is higher than 500, it is often not true.

 Multi-ply construction (two fabrics one over the other) can be used to make lower quality cotton stronger.
 Effectively, a really high thread count can actually mean a lower quality sheet.

 Oeko-Tex certification is a certification manufacturers can get if they meet certain criteria.
 Sheets that have an Oeko-Tex label “have been tested for harmful substances and which are thus safe from a human-ecological perspective”.
 The label also means that “textiles which have been tested for harmful substances and also manufactured under sustainable working conditions”.

 Brooklinen and Boll & Branch sheets both have this label.
 But, many companies get this certification, including inexpensive sheets that are sold on Amazon.

-If I had to choose between Brooklinen and Boll & Branch I prefer Brooklinen’s percale sheet set.
+To answer the question of Brooklinen vs Boll and Branch?
+If I had to choose I prefer Brooklinen’s percale sheet set.
 They are better if you live in a climate that gets hot.

-However, I think there are sheets that are just as good at a much lower price point.
+However, I think there are sheets that are almost as good at a much lower price point.
 These two sheets are more expensive because they have large advertising budgets which is why so many influencers push them.
-It’s not because they have better quality.
+It’s not because necessarily that they are higher quality.

 Sometimes if you HEAR a lot about a brand it’s because they are paying for lots of advertising, but not always because the quality is better.